shishupal082/ftp-application/FTP/app_readme.txt

 ----------
 Added new api
     - /api/update_excel_data?requestId=gs-excel-id [GET]
+    - this api is used for reading both ms-excel-sheet data and google-sheet data sand save this data

+Added new api [28.09.2023]
+    - /api/get_excel_data?requestId=gs-excel-id [GET]
-    - this api is used for reading both ms-excel-sheet data and google-sheet data
+    - this api is used for reading both ms-excel-sheet data and google-sheet data and return data

 Added config for reading google sheet data using o-auth client:
 googleOAuthClientConfig: